Part Susanna Dye’s WebRes STIMMING.

 My relationship with Stimming

-When, at 25, I received my dyspraxia diagnosis.
-I, like my family and friends, was surprised.
+When, at 25, I found out I am dyspraxic, I, like my family and friends, was surprised.
 Dyspraxia (DCD) is a developmental disorder that affects coordination and movement, spatial awareness, visual processing and balance.
 Movement and dance had always been my way of inhabiting the world and expressing myself.
-Growing up, I excelled in dance, and when I received my diagnosis, I was studying a Masters degree in movement direction and teaching.
+Growing up, I loved to dance, and when I received my diagnosis, I was studying a Masters degree in movement direction and teaching.
 My ambition was to spend the rest of my career co-ordinating bodies, relating to the world and creating meaning through movement.
 To be diagnosed with dyspraxia was a shock.

 However, as I begin to learn more about dyspraxia, I am able to make sense of my contradictory relationship with movement.
 Like autism, dyspraxia affects how sensitive individuals are to sensory stimuli from their environment: the world can be experienced as “too loud, too bright, too fast, and too tight” (ICD-11, 2018).